Minor Athlete Abuse Prevention Policy

 Athlete first and drop off their Minor Athlete last in any shared or carpool travel arrangement.

 a.
-An Adult Participant must not share hotel room, sleeping arrangement or overnight lodging
+An Adult Participant must not share a lodging arrangement including, but not limited to hotel

 b.
-During In-Program Travel, all In-Program Contact in a hotel room, sleeping arrangement or
+During In-Program Travel, all In-Program Contact in a lodging arrangement including, but not

 c.
 During In-Program Travel, when doing room checks, two-deep leadership (two Adult